SkillsFundingAgency/dfc-shared-appgateway/Resources/ArmTemplates/app-gateway.md

 rewriteRules: (optional) array of object

-A list of rewrite rules which will be applied.
+A list of rewrite rules which will be applied to all URL paths.
 If not specified, no rewrite rules will be specified.
+This is only valid with v2 tiers.

 Each rewrite rule is specified by an object consisting of

 * name: the name the rewrite rule set
+* ruleSequence: an integer specifying the order to run the rules (lowest to highest)
 * actionSet: an array of objects specifying actionSet of the rule

 An example of a valid object